 - A light vehicle was elevated on a Molnar four post vehicle hoist and then the front of the vehicle raised a further 400mm on a hydraulic jacking beam.
-The beam detached from the hoist ramp support rails and fell to the floor causing the front of the vehicle to drop onto the hoist ramps.

-The boom point sheaves tore off a BE1370 dragline boom and fell onto the stockpile while it was dumping.
-The ropes fell next to the cab.

-A one tonne stonedust bag fell from its supporting eyebolt above a hopper when a worker wisted the bag to reposition it.
-The worker's arm was caught between the bag and the mesh on top of the hopper.

-- hopper.
-A Terex RH 120 excavator lost traction as it

-- nopper.

-A Terex RH 120 excavator lost traction as it trammed up the loading ramp of a Bosich float and slid about 2m to the right.

-A 120m length of 1m diameter modular polyethylene ladderway fell 10m to the bottom of an escape raise as it was being lowered into position when the sheave assembly failed.

-A section of 250mm diameter poly pipe containing concentrate slurry fell onto a walkway when two pipe supports failed.

-An Hitachi EX3500 excavator was manoeuvring on a 6m bench when one track went over the side of the bench.
-The operator was able to lower the bucket and stabilise the excavator.

-An operator reversed the rear of his Cat 740 articulated dump truck up and onto a stockpile.
-When he raised the body it rolled onto its side.

-The opperator exited the cab of a Cat 2300 loader and went under the raised and unsupported bucket to clean the lights.
+The beam detached from the hoist ramp support rails and fell to the floor causing the front of the vehicle to drop onto the hoist ramps. - The boom point sheaves tore off a BE1370 dragline boom and fell onto the stockpile while it was dumping.
+The ropes fell next to the cab. - A one tonne stonedust bag fell from its supporting eyebolt above a hopper when a worker twisted the bag to reposition it.
+The worker's arm was caught between the bag and the mesh on top of the hopper. - A Terex RH 120 excavator lost traction as it trammed up the loading ramp of a Bosich float and slid about 2m to the right. - A 120m length of 1m diameter modular polyethylene ladderway fell 10m to the bottom of an escape raise as it was being lowered into position when the sheave assembly failed. - A section of 250mm diameter poly pipe containing concentrate slurry fell onto a walkway when two pipe supports failed. - An Hitachi EX3500 excavator was manoeuvring on a 6m bench when one track went over the side of the bench.
+The operator was able to lower the bucket and stabilise the excavator. - An operator reversed the rear of his Cat 740 articulated dump truck up and onto a stockpile.
+When he raised the body it rolled onto its side. - The operator exited the cab of a Cat 2900 loader and went under the raised and unsupported bucket to clean the lights.